davidaellis/UsageLoggerPublished/README.md

 A Terms of Service and Privacy Policy is available [here] (https://usage-logger-privacy.netlify.com/)

 Sample data and supplementary R-code for analysis are available in the folder 'Data' above.
+Note: the password to decrypt raw unprocessed data is L8l%Y%!b-4hW

 Decrypt data [here](https://usage-logger-decrypt.netlify.com/ )